Below are some frequently asked questions about Discipline Funds. To contact us directly please use the “contact” page above.

 - Tax efficiency.

 Traditional index funds have fixed benchmarks of something like 60/40.
 But have you ever wondered where this arbitrary fixed weighting came from and why?
 We know the risks in the underlying assets change over time.
-We know the actual market cap weights of the assets changes over time.
-And we know that a truly "passive" index fund would therefore have a dynamic relative weighting between stocks and bonds.
-But most multi-asset indexing methodologies apply a fixed weighting in their stock/bond weights.
+We also know the actual market cap weights of the assets changes over time.
+Therefore a true "passive" index fund would have a dynamic relative weighting between stocks and bonds since the actual market caps change so much from year to year.
+But most multi-asset indexing methodologies apply a fixed weighting in their stock/bond weights and always rebalance back to this weight regardless of how the actual underlying market caps change.
+This means you're always rebalancing back to a higher stock market weighting when the stock market booms thereby resulting in the potential for excessive stock market risk at the worst possible times.
 This makes no sense!
 Countercyclical Indexing solves this problem by applying a tax and fee efficient indexing methodology that removes some of the procyclical tendencies from traditional rebalancing methodologies thereby better aligning a portfolio's asset allocation with the way we actually perceive risk.
-We believe 40/60 & 60/40 indexing portfolios are excellent.
-But have you ever wondered how they came up with this arbitrary static weighting and whether there was a smarter way to implement a balanced stock/bond indexing allocation?
-More interestingly, what if you could try to be 40/60 when the market was riskier and 60/40 when the market was less risky?
-And what if you could do that by rebalancing in a fund that didn't incur capital gains as you rebalance?
-At worst you'd end up in the excellent 40/60 during booms and at best you'd end up being 60/40 during the boom (and vice versa).
-It almost begs the question - if we could do this in a tax efficient vehicle, why WOULDN'T we try this?
-That's what the Discipline Fund ETF and Countercyclical Rebalancing is trying to achieve in essence.
-Countercyclical Rebalancing is a strategy that rebalances its investments to reduce the pro-cyclical nature of a portfolio.
-Essentially, a countercyclical rebalancing methodology seeks to adjust a portfolio’s holdings to account for current market and macroeconomic conditions.
-In contrast, a standard passively-managed fund (which use pro-cyclical methodologies) will generally hold stocks and bonds in the same percentage allocation (e.g., a standard 60/40 portfolio) regardless of market valuations and macroeconomic conditions.
+In essence, Countercyclical Rebalancing is a strategy that rebalances its investments to reduce the pro-cyclical nature of the stock/bond weighting and help establish better balance across time.
+We achieve this by adjusting a portfolio’s holdings to account for the actual changes in market cap and macroeconomic conditions.
+In contrast, a standard passively-managed fund will generally hold stocks and bonds in the same percentage allocation (e.g., a standard 60/40 portfolio) regardless of market cap changes, market valuations and macroeconomic conditions.
 The problem with a fixed approach like this is that it assumes that the 60% stock allocation is always exposed to the same amount of risk, when, in reality, we know that can vary over time.
 For example, a portfolio with 60% stocks in 2008 faced very different risks than a portfolio with 60% stocks in 2010 and while this approach may be perfectly fine for many investors it may also pose significant behavioral risks to investors who think they're buying a "balanced" fund that actually has very unbalanced exposure to stock and bond risk.
 The Discipline Fund rebalances more dynamically than a static fund does which allows the fund to rebalance toward stocks when they appear more attractive and away from stocks when they appear less attractive.
 This helps better control for behavioral biases by aligning our asset allocation to the potential behavioral risks that the ups and downs of the market expose us to.
 Read our white paper on Countercyclical Indexing here.

 In the sample portfolio page we mention that one of the best uses of the Discipline Fund is in combination with other funds.
 For instance, you can build a very simple and low cost three fund portfolio using DSCF and two other ETFs.
 However, the unique structure of DSCF allows us to be more tax efficient and behaviorally aware than a traditional core and satellite strategy.
 A traditional core and satellite approach takes a very diverse core holding and then builds satellites around it to meet other needs.
 The problem with this approach is that the satellites need to rebalance dynamically around the core and this incurs capital gains and risk profile skew along the way.
 DSCF fixes this issue because it rebalances internally and countercyclically.
 For example, using DSCF as the core position, we can use a bond fund for a short-term liquidity satellite and an aggressive stock position as our other satellite.
 When your aggressive piece in a standard core and satellite grows you will need to rebalance to maintain your profile which will incur capital gains.
 Using the Discipline Fund allows you to reduce this taxable event because as the aggressive piece grows DSCF's countercyclical rebalancing approach will offset some of the growth in the aggressive piece.
 This means less risk profile skew, less rebalancing and less taxes from capital gains.
 By inverting the core and the satellites within a single tax efficient structure we create the same diverse and dynamic strategy, but with a more efficient overall approach.